 - U.S. Coast Guard-certified hand-propelled passenger ferry crossing the Kalamazoo River; in use since 1838

-Depart Grand Haven, heading east back to Amway Grand Plaza Hotel (45-minute drive).
+Depart Saugatuck, heading east back to Amway Grand Plaza Hotel (45-minute drive).

 The Saugatuck and Grand Haven tour will be predominantly on-foot with frequent stops.
 Participants should bring comfortable walking shoes and a water bottle.
 Expect to encounter uneven sidewalks, staircases, and sandy beaches.